 6. Use Ice and/or Heat

 For many people with arthritis pain, ice can help relieve pain and swelling and heat can help ease stiffness.
-Ask your doctor about how to safely use an ice pack and/or a warm towel or heating pad.
+If looking for the best way to relieve knee pain using ice or heat, ask your doctor about how to safely use an ice pack and/or a warm towel or heating pad.
 A hot shower in the morning or warm bath before bed at night also may be helpful.

 7. Apply a Topical Pain Reliever